connectaman/iim-mysql-training/normalization/normalization.md

 BCNF is a higher level of normalization than 3NF, In BCNF every attributes whose value determines another attribute must be a candidate key.

+(Candidate key set of attributes(columns) that can uniquely identify rows / records)

 - Before Normalization: